exscape/Noita-damagelog/README.md

 Yes!
 Right-click any row in the damage log, i.e. not the table header or the window titlebar.

-One setting (mouse click-through) is only available in the Noita "Mod Settings" menu, since it would be impossible to change back in the standard settings.
+One setting (mouse click-through) is only available in the Noita "Mod Settings" menu, to avoid the risk of getting "locked out".
+However, holding the left Ctrl + left Alt keys will make the window temporarily accept mouse input even when this setting is enabled.

 ## The damage log is very small!